 You already know that Git does not scale well with large files.
 As a Git repository stores every version of every file that is added to it, large files that undergo regular modifications can inflate the size of a project significantly.
-Depending on how many large files are added to a pure Git repository, this can not only have a devastating impact on the time it takes to clone, fetch, or pull (from) a repository, but also on regular within-repository operations, such as checking the state of the repository or switching branches.
+Depending on how many large files are added to a pure Git repository, this can not only have a devastating impact on the time it takes to clone, fetch, or pull (from) a repository or switching branches.
 Using git-annex (either directly, or by using DataLad) can eliminate this issue, but there is a second factor that can prevent scaling up with Git: The number of files.
-One reason for this is that Git performs a large amount of stat system calls348 (used in git add and git commit).
-Repositories can thus suffer greatly if they are swamped with files356.
+One reason for this is that Git performs a large amount of stat system calls (used in git add and git commit).
+Repositories can thus suffer greatly if they are swamped with files.

-Given that DataLad builds up on Git, having datasets with large amounts of files can lead to painfully slow operations349.
+Given that DataLad builds up on Git, having datasets with large amounts of files can lead to painfully slow operations.
 As a general rule of thumb, we will consider single datasets with 100k files or more as "big" for the rest of this chapter.
 Starting at about this size we can begin to see performance issues in datasets.
 Bench marking in DataLad datasets with varying, but large amounts of tiny files on different file systems and different git-annex repository versions show that a mere datalad save or datalad status command can take from 15 minutes up to several hours.
 Its neither fun nor feasible to work with performance drops like this - so how can this be avoided?